KarchinLab/HotMAPS_2016/README.md

 ## Platform

 HotMAPS works on **linux** operating systems.
-You will need both python and java installed.
+You will need python installed.
 For further installation details see the installation page.

 ## Support